We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Very helpful Review 7

-This fragrance smells super nice and especially with time it gains more and more depth and becomes more and more rounded.
+This scent smells really beautiful, and over time it gains more depth and becomes rounder.

-It's nice at first, but somehow I smell something of a kind of plum, which I don't quite like and seems a bit "unrounded" to me.
+At first, it is already nice, but I somehow smell a hint of a kind of plum that I don't quite like and which seems a bit "uneven" to me.

-There is also a very gentle hint of bergamot and actually a slightly smoky haze.
-The smoky haze doesn't seem quite well balanced to me either, but it's okay.
+In addition, we have a very gentle hint of bergamot and indeed a slightly smoky veil.
+The smoky veil also doesn't seem perfectly balanced to me, but it's okay.

-A soft tobacco is added, as well as a few winter spices such as cinnamon.
+A soft tobacco comes in, along with what feels like a few winter spices like cinnamon.

-Furthermore, there is once again this great sandalwood.
+Furthermore, there is once again this wonderful sandalwood.

-It then becomes even sweeter, but never too sweet or even overwhelmingly sweet for me.
+Afterward, it becomes even sweeter, but for me, it is never too sweet or overwhelmingly sweet.

-Labdanum is a great fragrance anyway, which deserves much more attention.
+Labdanum is indeed a fantastic fragrance note that deserves much more attention.

-All in all, we have a really nice unisex fragrance here, which has a great price-performance ratio thanks to its nice DNA and appealing performance.
+All in all, we have a really beautiful unisex fragrance here, which offers a great price-performance ratio due to its nice DNA and also appealing performance.

 3 Comments